Lansoprazole

 How long does Lansoprazole take to work?

-You should notice your heartburn symptoms reduce within 2 or 3 days of taking Lansoprazole.
+You should notice a reduction in your heartburn symptoms within 2 or 3 days of taking Lansoprazole.

 How do I take Lansoprazole?